roryl/handlebars.lucee/README.md

 Handlebars.lucee is a simple wrapper around the Handlebars.java class.
 Get access to the instantiated handlebars.java class via the `Handlebars.getJava()` method and perform any actions possible.
 See the [Handlebars.java documentation](https://github.com/jknack/handlebars.java) for examples of advanced usage.

 ## Requirements
-* Built for and tested with Lucee 4.5+
+* Built for and tested with Lucee 4.5 and Lcuee 5.3.77+
-* Requires the presence of rhino-1.7R4.jar on the *Servlet Container class path* (NOT the Lucee Web Context or Server Conext lib folders, it will not work from there).
+* For Lucee 4.5, Requires the presence of rhino-1.7R4.jar on the *Servlet Container class path* (NOT the Lucee Web Context or Server Conext lib folders, it will not work from there).
 Because of the way the underlying Handlebars.java class instantiates Rhino, Lucee cannot dynamically load this jar, and it cannot be in the Railo Server or Web Contexts.
+* For Lucee 5.3.77+, we cannot use the same method as Lucee 4.5.
+Instead, Rhino, Handlebars.java and all necessary supporting java libraries are packaged into an OSGI bundle and deployed to the Lucee 5 bundles directory.

 ## Installation
 To use Handlebars.lucee, download this repository and place in a location where your application can path to Handlebars.cfc